 Traditionally, I am not a fan of “loaf” of any kind.
 I usually find them a bit underwhelming.
-So, I wanted to create a loaf that was flavorful, savory, and stayed together.
-I wanted to create a loaf that was easy to make and delicious.
-I wanted to create a loaf that would urge everyone that tasted it to get a second helping.
-In the end, this loaf is it.
+So, I felt challenged to create a vegan lentil loaf recipe that was flavorful, savory, and stayed together.

-1 1 ounce package of dried porcini mushrooms, rinsed well to remove any grit and/or dirt
+1 ounce package of dried porcini mushrooms, rinsed very well to remove any grit, sand or dirt

 2 cups boiling water